unChaz/sci-fi-5e/srd/mechanics/combat.md

 You can make ranged attacks only against targets within a specified range.

-If a ranged attack, such as one made with a tek skill, has a single range, you can’t attack a target beyond this range.
+If a ranged attack, such as one made with a tek skill, has a single range, you can't attack a target beyond this range.

 Some ranged attacks, such as those made with a railrifle or a scorcher, have two ranges.
 The smaller number is the normal range, and the larger number is the long range.
-Your attack roll has disadvantage when your target is beyond normal range, and you can’t attack a target beyond the long range.
+Your attack roll has disadvantage when your target is beyond normal range, and you can't attack a target beyond the long range.

 ##### Ranged Attacks in Close Combat

 Aiming a ranged attack is more difficult when a foe is next to you.
-When you make a ranged attack with a weapon, a tek skill, or some other means, you have disadvantage on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn’t incapacitated.
+When you make a ranged attack with a weapon, a tek skill, or some other means, you have disadvantage on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn't incapacitated.

 #### Melee Attacks